delonlee01/tp/docs/DeveloperGuide.md

 **Use Case: UC-001 - Add Candidate**

 **MSS:**
-1. User provides a candidate’s details, including name, phone number, email, address, and optional tags.
-2. RecruitTrackPro validates the provided information.
-3. The candidate is added to the system.
+1. User requests to add a candidate with relevant details.
-4. RecruitTrackPro displays a success message confirming the addition.
+2. RecruitTrackPro adds the new candidate and displays a success message.

    Use case ends.

 **Extensions:**
 * 2a.
 User enters a missing required field (name, phone number, email, or address).